- About Us

 - Our Pubs

-Graze Bar, Brewery & Chophouse is situated in the brand new Vaults development in Bath.
-It takes the concept of its sister establishments in Bristol and Cirencester, fine ales, wines and spirits and a delicious selection of classic British and European dishes, and nudges it one step further with the addition of its own microbrewery.
+Situated in Bath's Brunel Square, Graze Bar & Chophouse takes the concept of its sister establishments in Bristol and Cirencester - fine ales, wines and spirits and a delicious selection of classic British and European dishes, and nudges it one step further with the addition of its own microbrewery.

 One of our staff is excited to be working @EastEndFilmFest this year.
 RT and check out the festival if you love film, a great event!